 Monggos or mung beans.
 I just had a small bowl of mung bean stew with kalamunggay (horseradish) and alugbati (malabar nightshade) with no meat.

 Find out how sensitive your taste buds too!
 I’m a supertaster and that I experience flavors, especially umami and bitter tasting foods with greater intensity than average.
+Now I learned to train my mind to think of benefits (nutrients), instead of just caring about the features (taste).
 I only started to appreciate dark green veggies almost three years ago.
-Also, I now love my coffee black, but I still love hazelnut macchiato served hot.
+Also, I now love my coffee black but I still love hazelnut macchiato served hot.

 Now my friend you have an idea if you plan to treat me.
 You will make me one happy kid! 😀